kattak/style-cleanser/README.md

 This might be better if emojis will be in the database: https://github.com/mroth/emoji_data.rb

+02.03.2017
+  Let's just use emojipicker for now, can customize later.
+  Will need to represent each and every emoji as AR model objects.
+  >>Can use find_or_create_by

+  Shortname for an emoji:
+  :smile:
+  >>Set shortname as name for emoji

+  "happy" "sad" "science"
+  first first POC:
+  >>-draw schema-
+  >>use some strings as tags

+name: KattoidFactoid

 ### Chrome Identity API for Chrome Extensions
   Example app: